MCCE: Monte Carlo sampling of realistic counterfactual explanations: Generating counterfactual explanations with MCCE

-The question is then how to model and sample from each of these conditional distributions.
-Options include basic parametric probability distributions, copulas \citep{sklar1959fonctions}, non-parametric methods, and machine learning approaches.
-Inspired by \cite{redelmeier2020explaining}, we choose to model each of the conditional distributions in \eqref{eq:chain_rule} using $q$ conditional inference trees (ctree) \citep{hothorn2015ctree}. ctree is a tree fitting model that chooses the splitting feature based on hypothesis tests.
-For each feature(s) we condition on (e.g., age and \# loans), we end up in an end node of a tree.
-We then let the training observations in this node be the empirical conditional distribution for that feature combination.
-See \cite{hothorn2015ctree} and \cite{redelmeier2020explaining} for more details.
-We use ctree to model these conditional distributions rather than another tree model because it is flexible enough to handle a mix of continuous, discrete, categorical, and ordinal features out of the box.
+The question is then how to model each of these conditional distributions.
+Options include the use of basic parametric probability distributions, copulas \citep{sklar1959fonctions}, non-parametric methods, and deep learning approaches such as MADE \citep{germain2015made}.
+We choose to model the $q-1$ conditional distributions in \eqref{eq:chain_rule} using $q-1$ decision trees.
+For example, to model $X^m_2 \mid \bm{X}^f, Y', X^m_1$, we fit a decision tree to $X^m_2 \sim (\bm{X}^f, Y', X^m_1)$ based on the data.
+We use decision trees because they are fast and robust to extrapolation, scale well, handle mixed (continuous and categorical) data automatically, handle arbitrary orders of interactions between the features, and do not require extra preprocessing or scaling of the data.

+Inspired by \cite{drechsler2011empirical} and \cite{reiter2005using}, we choose to use CART (categorical and regression trees) \citep{breiman1984classification} to model these conditional distributions.
+CART is a tree algorithm that builds trees by recursively making binary splits on the feature space until a given stopping criterion is fulfilled.
+Depending on the class of the response, either the Gini impurity index or the squared-error loss can be used to measure the quality of the split.
+The tree can be controlled by setting other parameters like the maximum depth or number of features to check when splitting a node.

+We choose CART over other non-parametric models since CART is consistent \citep{scornet2015consistency, chi2022asymptotic} and allows for high dimensionality.
+In addition, CART has previously been used for synthetic data generation with good results.
+For example, \cite{reiter2005using} uses CART to impute sensitive data and then compares the generated observations with the true observations. \citeauthor{reiter2005using} show that CART generates data that are close to the corresponding population statistics and covers the corresponding data intervals.
+Further, \cite{drechsler2011empirical} compare different non-parametric approaches to generating data.
+They show that CART is one of two methods that gives the best results when it comes to recreating population means and variances.